On the homogenization of partial integro-differential-algebraic equations: Auxiliary results on -analytic material laws

 \section{Auxiliary results on $0$-analytic material laws}

-In this section, we provide the remaining theorems needed in Section \ref{section: hom}.
-Our main concern will be the discussion of \emph{$0$-analytic} material laws, i.e., material laws that are analytic at $0\in\C$, cf.~\cite[3.3 Some special cases]{PicPhy}.
+In this section, we provide the remaining results needed in Section \ref{section: hom}.
+Our main concern will be the discussion of \emph{$0$-analytic} material laws, that is, material laws that are analytic at $0\in\C$, cf.~\cite[Section 3.3]{PicPhy}.
 To establish Theorem \ref{Thm:(P2)} similarity transformations of $0$-analytic material laws have to be discussed, where our main interest is to show that under any of these similarity transformations a $(c)$-material law transforms into a $(c')$-material law for suitable $c'>0$.
 In order to achieve the main goal of this section, Theorem \ref{Th:final}, some technical results are required.
 We start with a fact concerning Hardy space functions.